-Under the Act reporting entities that carry on business in New Zealand must:
+Under the AML/CFT Act reporting entities that carry on business in New Zealand must:

-- Perform a detailed risk assessment of the money laundering and financing of terrorism risks that they face and establish and maintain a detailed written compliance programme that includes procedures to detect, deter, manage and mitigate money laundering and financing of terrorism - Appoint an AML-CFT compliance officer - Carry out various levels of customer due diligence to satisfy themselves that financial transactions are legitimate - Report suspicious activity to the Police Commissioner (in practice, to the Financial Intelligence Unit of the New Zealand Police) and retain information collected regarding the identity of the relevant customers - Maintain detailed records of each transaction conducted through the entity to allow for transactions to be readily reconstructed - Report prescribed transactions within 10 working days to the Police Commissioner.
-A prescribed transaction is one that involves cash of more than NZ\$10,000 or overseas funds in excess of NZ\$1000.
+- Perform a detailed risk assessment of the money laundering and financing of terrorism risks that they face and establish and maintain a detailed written compliance programme that includes procedures to detect, deter, manage and mitigate money laundering and financing of terrorism - Appoint an AML-CFT compliance officer - Internally review the risk assessment and compliance programme to ensure they remain up to date and arrange for them to be independently audited every 3 years - Prepare an annual report on the risk assessment and compliance programme

+- Carry out account monitoring and various levels of customer due diligence to satisfy themselves that financial transactions are legitimate - Report suspicious activity to the Police Commissioner (in practice, to the Financial Intelligence Unit of the New Zealand Police) and retain information collected regarding the identity of the relevant customers - Maintain detailed records of each transaction conducted through the entity to allow for transactions to be readily reconstructed - Report prescribed transactions within 10 working days to the Police Commissioner.
+A prescribed transaction involves cash of more than NZ\$10,000 or overseas funds in excess of NZ\$1,000.